These hacks on photography are cheap but

 DIY Soft-Focus Lens

-Prepare big, clear plastic
+Prepare a big, clear plastic

 rectangle, elastic band, and some vaseline.